Web-Twins/Web-Twins-JS/README.md

 Web-Twins Template Mode
 =======================

-I used the framework web-twins to develop my blog, <a href="https://github.com/Web-Twins" target="_blank">web-twins</a> is a framework which could separate frontend and backend development.
+<a href="https://github.com/Web-Twins" target="_blank">Web-Twins</a> is a framework which could separate the frontend and backend development.

+This repository is a example to show how to develop a website in template mode for Frontend engineers.

 Start Up
 ---------